jopeo/jopeo.github.io/about.md

  In response to the quarantine, this software was developed to improve relatedness to colleagues while allowing for semi-independent study of unique topics.

- This add-on was developed in the Fall of 2020 by Joseph Policarpio, who at the time was a second-year medical student at the Carle Illinois College of Medicine.
-Having basic programming experience with Matlab and Visual Basic, he learned the Python programming language in a period of roughly four weeks with the help of free, online resources including instructional YouTube videos from [Tech With Tim](https://www.youtube.com/c/TechWithTim){:target="_blank"} and [Programming with Mosh](https://www.youtube.com/c/programmingwithmosh){:target="_blank"}.
+ This add-on was developed in the Fall of 2020 by Joseph Policarpio, a then second-year medical student at the Carle Illinois College of Medicine.
+Having fundamental programming experience with Matlab and Visual Basic, he learned the Python programming language in a period of roughly four weeks with the help of free, online resources including instructional YouTube videos from [Tech With Tim](https://www.youtube.com/c/TechWithTim){:target="_blank"} and [Programming with Mosh](https://www.youtube.com/c/programmingwithmosh){:target="_blank"}.
 Many thanks to these outstanding teachers and developers.